j-james/notes/cpsc421/automata.md

 - For all integers $p>0$, there exists a string $w \in L$ with $|w| \geq p$ such that
 - for all decompositions $w = xyz$ (i.e. $x,y,z \in \Sigma*$ and $y \neq \epsilon$ and $|xy| \leq p$)
 - there exists $i \geq 0$ such that $x y^i z \notin L$.

+In other words: a language $L$ is not regular if there exists a long enough string (conceptually: longer than the sum of the graph's edges) that can produce a string not part of the language when pumped.

 <!-- Just for fun, entirely in symbols: $(\forall \p \in \mathbb{Z} : p > 0) : (\exists w \in L : |w| \geq p) : (\forall w = xyz, \exists i \geq 0 : x y^i z \notin L)$ -->